Truth About ERP Bolt-Ons

 ERP bolt-ons provide very specific functionality or technology to complement ERP systems.
-CRM, advanced supply chain management, vendor relationship management and HR are typical examples of bolt-ons.
+CRM, advanced supply chain management, vendor relationship management and HR modules are typical examples of bolt-ons.

 - Not all ERP bolt-ons are equal.
 Like so many things about ERP, simplicity is elusive and things can get complicated fast if you’re not prepared.